w3f/polkadot-wiki/docs/learn/learn-xcvm.md

   relative path between two locations, and cannot generally be used to refer to a location universally.

-`TransferAsset` is one of the many instructions that can be executed within an XCM.
+`TransferAsset` is one of the many instructions that can be contained within an XCM.
 For more information, please read [XCM Instructions in the wiki](./learn-xcm-instructions.md).

 ## Locations in XCM